play-with-docker/play-with-docker.github.io/_posts/2017-03-31-traefik-load-balancing.markdown

 ### Scaling Service

-We can use docker-compose to scale the services of our applications: Example, scale our http service to use 5 instances:
+We can use docker swarm to scale the services of our applications: Example, scale our http service to use 5 instances:

 ```.term1
 docker service scale http_http=5